gneissone/orcid2vivo/README.md

 # orcid2vivo
+##About this fork
+This fork includes some small modifications to the orcid2vivo script created by GWU's Justin Littman.
+Namely, URI generation is performed by generating a random number and calling the VIVO Query API to ensure it does not already exist.
+Additionally, the script has been changed to only create one new SKOS concept, journal, or publisher rather than numerous identical objects.
+Original readme below...
+---
 Proof of concept code for retrieving data from the ORCID API and crosswalking to VIVO-ISF.

 Try it at  http://gw-orcid2vivo.wrlc.org/orcid2vivo